 The December 2006 issue of Diabetes Technology and Therapeutics published a recent review.
 It stated that many studies have shown that chromium has the effect of reducing blood cholesterol and triglyceride levels.
 Like cholesterol in the blood, Triglyceride is a type of fat.
 Reducing these levels reduces the chances of developing heart disease, stroke, or heart attack.

 In 2010, Pharmacological Reports published a study in which the researchers found that chromium picolinate promotes relaxation of blood vessels.
 This improves both the blood flow and rate of recovery of the heart muscle following damage caused by a heart attack.

-The last but not least of these studies is mentioned here.
 Last on the list, because it confirms and re-enforces the findings already stated.
 The University of Maryland Medical Center states that 90% of diets in America are low in chromium.
 Their research also shows that those who are most likely deficient in chromium include: